Post updated June 15, 2021

 Patients who are generally healthy and have mild symptoms should follow the 10-3 Rule, Barman said: self-quarantine for 10 days after symptoms begin and for at least three days following the onset of a fever.

-People who are immunosuppressed or are admitted to the hospital should isolate for 20 days following the onset of symptoms, she said.
-After ending self-isolation, patients should continue to wear masks when out in public and wash hands frequently, Barman said.
+People who have weakened immune systems or are admitted to the hospital should isolate for 20 days following the onset of symptoms, she said.
+After ending self-isolation, patients should follow local guidelines about wearing masks in public, and wash hands frequently, Barman said.

 Photo by PheelingsMedia